What Are The Basics of SEO?

 Links back to your website through social media channels, comments, surveys, competitions etc. are all things that help to boost your SEO ranking.
 The more active companies are on social media, the more traffic is created for their site.
 And the more popular your site the higher you will rank.

-It’s a constantly evolving beast and something that isn’t easy to master, but it is vitally important to make sure that your site at least has the fundamentals in place.
+SEO is a constantly evolving beast and something that isn’t easy to master, but it is vitally important to make sure that your site at least has the fundamentals in place so that your site can be found and indexed (aka listed) on the various search engines.